huyenuet/simple-web-app/README.md

 `source env/bin/activate`

+# Install dependencies
+Now, let’s install the necessary packages for our project.
+We will use Uvicorn as our ASGI development server, Jinja2 as our template engine, and python-multipart to receive form fields from the client:
+`pip install fastapi uvicorn jinja2 python-multipart`

-# Install SQLAlchemy
+## Install SQLAlchemy
 `pip install sqlalchemy`

-# install mysql
+## install mysql
 `pip install mysql-connector-python`